HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   ) }}</figcaption>
 </figure>

-Of people using these pseudo-classes the use was mostly to set the page margins, and also the size of the page.
+Of people using these pseudo-classes, usage was mostly to set the page margins, and also the size of the page.

 ## Meta